WPSurfer.com

 Installing Security Plugins?

-I don’t use security plugins, I don’t like them that much and I don’t want to pay $80 for them either.
+I don’t use security plugins, I don’t like them that much and I don’t want to pay $80 a year for them either.

 I prefer CloudFlare over any of the security solutions out there.

-I would use those $70 to $90 bucks a year to upgrade my server.
+I would rather use those $70 to $90 bucks a year to upgrade my server.

 Keep this in mind, using a security plugin won’t prevent your site from getting hacked if you are dumb.

-Don’t installed nulled plugins, use a decent hosting providers, use the most recent version of whatever you are using.
+Don’t install nulled plugins, use a decent hosting provider, use the most recent version of whatever you are using.

 Manuel Campos